-Researchers at University of California San Diego School of Medicine and Institute of Engineering in Medicine have developed a spinal cord implant that could potentially revolutionise the way we repair nerve tissue.
+Researchers at UC San Diego School of Medicine and Institute of Engineering in Medicine have developed a spinal cord implant that could potentially revolutionize the way we repair nerve tissue.
 The implant is a 2mm replica spinal cord with a scaffolding that contains neural stem cells.
 Researchers recently tested it, showing improvements in regeneration in rats.
 With time, however, the technology could make its way to human trials, where it could aid crucial, life-changing medical procedures.

 The researchers developed the implants to promote nerve growth across spinal cord injuries and improve connections.
 The implant focuses on axons, long, tendril-esque extensions on nerve cells that form connections to other cells.
 It helps organize the regenerating axons, replicating the anatomy of the pre-injury spinal cord.
 Experiments also used 3D printing to create scaffolds that mimic central nervous system structures.
 This aspect of the spinal cord implant, according to the researchers, acts like a bridge.